Ryan's World: History

 Ryan Kaji's parents Shion and Loann met as undergraduate students at Texas Tech University.
 Shion moved to the United States from Japan in high school and is the son of a microchip executive.
 Loann's family fled from Vietnam as refugees, and she grew up in Houston hoping to become a teacher, which she later did.
 Shion left Texas to get a master's in engineering at Cornell University, but returned soon after Ryan's birth, completing the degree online.

-Kaji began making YouTube videos in March 2015 after watching other toy review channels and asking his mother, "How come I'm not on YouTube when all the other kids are?"
+Ryan Kaji began making YouTube videos in March 2015 after watching other toy review channels.
 Kaji's mother decided to quit her job as a high school chemistry teacher to work on the YouTube channel full-time.

 Before going live on YouTube, the family replaced their real-life surname with the on-screen surname Kaji.

-In 2017, Kaji's parents signed a deal with PocketWatch, a startup children's media company that was founded in 2016 by Chris Williams and Albie Hecht.
+In 2017, Kaji's parents signed a deal with PocketWatch, a startup children's media company that was founded in 2016 by Albie Hecht and Chris Williams.
 PocketWatch does the marketing and merchandise for Ryan's YouTube channels.
 In 2018, Ryan ToysReview, in cooperation with PocketWatch and WildWorks, created an app called Tag with Ryan, an endless runner game targeted towards children, for iOS and Android.
 In 2019, Ryan ToysReview and PocketWatch produced a 20-episode television series for preschoolers titled Ryan's Mystery Playdate.
 On November 1, 2019, Outright Games released a video game titled Race with Ryan, a racing game featuring Kaji and characters from the Ryan's World brand, for PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows.

-The channel announced that they will premiere a hybrid live-action and animated series titled Super Spy Ryan on November 27, 2020, at Amazon Kids+.
+A hybrid live-action and animated series titled Super Spy Ryan premiered on November 27, 2020, at Amazon Kids+.
 On December 4, 2020, it was announced that Ryan's World would be launching an official game on the gaming platform Roblox.
-On 4 March 2022, Outright Games released a second Ryan's World licensed video game titled Ryan’s Rescue Squad, an action-adventure game for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S, Nintendo Switch, Microsoft Windows, and Stadia.
+On March 4, 2022, Outright Games released a second Ryan's World licensed video game titled Ryan's Rescue Squad, an action-adventure game for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Microsoft Windows, and Stadia.
+On September 28, 2023, Sunlight Entertainment, a production company owned by Ryan's family, partnered up with Toei Animation to create Elemon, a flash-animated anime-style series that is focused on teaching children about chemistry.